 The best way to determine if you have a product liability case against the manufacturer (or a work injury claim against your employer), is to call and discuss the specifics of your case with a Dallas product liability lawyer.
 Be sure to have as many details available (such as the facts of the case, the manufacturer name, date of incident, etc) when you call.
 Our attorneys can take your call and give you a free consultation – just call 1-877-405-4313.

-While not commonly installed into most table saws, there does exist a technology, called SawStop, which can drastically reduce the number of amputations and injuries caused by table saws.
+While not commonly installed into most table saws, there does exist a technology, called SawStop, which can drastically reduce the number of hand and finger injuries caused by table saws.
 SawStop works by continually monitoring a small electric signal carried by the blade.
 When skin touches the blade, the signal changes and the “brake” is activated.
 The brake is essentially a metal block which stops the teeth of the blade from moving quicker than a vehicle’s air bag can deploy.

 At Rasansky Law Firm, we applaud any product which works to help prevent unnecessary injury – especially with such a potentially dangerous machine.
 Until 100% of these accidents are avoided, our law firm will continue to fight for the rights of injury victims in Dallas, Texas.
 If you or your loved one has been injured in a Dallas table saw accident, you may have options available to you in order to obtain compensation.